CORUNDUM (RUBY AND SAPPHIRES) AS USED IN ESTATE JEWELRY AND VINTAGE JEWELRY

 CORUNDUM VARIETIES:

 RUBIES: red corundum. in general the highest qualities of rubies come from the Mogok region in Myanmar.
 Rubies are also found in Thailand, Cambodia, Vietnam, Sri Lanka, Kenya, Tanzania and Madagascar.
 Generally the most valued stones will have a high translucent quality and minimal spots or discoloration.
 A fine colored ruby is of high value even if a blemish may be seen.
 High quality rubies should have color that is good in any light.
 Rubies with intense and uniform red to slightly purplish red (the pigeon blood ruby) demand the highest price.
-Large rubies are more rare than large diamonds.
+Large rubies are rarer than large diamonds.
 Rubies are very frequently heat treated to improve color and clarity.
 Rubies are often given diffusion treatments to which include glass fillings and red oils or dyes.

-PADPARADSCHA: this is a rare gemstone, it is the most rare of the the fancy colored sapphires.
+PADPARADSCHA: this is a rare gemstone, it is the most rare of the fancy colored sapphires.
 This sapphire is a pinkish-orange color.
 Often an orange sapphire will be miscalled padparadscha, however, to be a true padparadscha sapphire it must be pinkish-orange in color.
 Only found in Ratnapura, Sri Lanka.

 PINK SAPPHIRE: this is the second most valued of the fancy colored sapphires.
 Pink sapphires are often by mistake called, "rubies".